AICoE/log-anomaly-detector/README.md

 In short, we intialize a graph of some user-specified fixed dimensions, in our default case 24x24, where each node is an object of the same dimensions as our training data.
 We then iterate through each training example over the graph and find the node that is closest (here using L2 distance) to that trainng example.
 We then update the value of that node and the neighboring nodes.
 This process will generate a map that resembels the space of our training samples.

 Once the map is trained, we can take a new example, measure its distance to each node on the map and determine how "close"/"similar" it is to our training data.
-This distance metric will be how we quantify the spectrum form normal to anomalous and how we generate our anomaly scores.
+This distance metric is how we quantify the spectrum from normal to anomalous and how we generate our anomaly scores.